davorg/perl-advent-cfp/index.md

 ## You are cordially invited to write an article for the 2018 Perl Advent Calendar.

-Even though the CFP offically closed at midnight on Sunday September 30th EST.
+The CFP is open on midnight on Sunday September 30th EST.

 ## What's all this about then?